davedx/invoicerunner/readme.md

 PLAN
 ====

-TODO
+Test plan
 ----

 - Verify loginButtons register button is not bypassing our createUser method
-	- Rewrite login popout completely, wire it up, and make it a three bars icon for phones
-	- Allow users to edit their name, address etc in their profile

-- Add validation on register form (email) and upgrade account form (tax info)!
+- Test registration and upgrade validation

-- Add some kind of message after user enters credit card info :)
+- Test upgrade works and adds correct subscriptions in Stripe

-- Ensure user permissions work
+- Ensure user permissions work (can only edit own invoices)

-- Write non-logged in static copy/webpages:
-	- Cancellation page
-	- Google landing pages

-Launch: Google AdWords it up and advertise on LinkedIn, Twitter, G+

-Checklist for 'minimum' requirements (regulatory examples): http://www.einvoicingbasics.co.uk/selecting-einvoicing/selecting-einvoicing-solutions/
+- Test full workflow from upload to archive

-Future features:
+Future features
 ----------------

 1. Financial reports